Pool Safety Guidelines: The Most Complete List

 20. Install and use a lockable safety cover on your spa.

-21. If your house serves as a fourth side of a fence around a pool, install door alarms and always use them.
+21. If your house serves as the fourth side of a fence around a pool, install door alarms and always use them.
 For additional protection, install window guards on windows facing pools or spas.

 22. Install pool and gate alarms to alert you when children go near the water.